 - Soil: likes soils with a good amount of organic matter and which also retains water well.
 The ideal pH is between 6.5 and 7.5.

-- Irrigation: Although you like humid environments and well-retained soils, you should not water until it is soaked.
+- Irrigation: Although this plant likes humidity, you should not cause waterlogging when you water it.
 This can lead to root rot.
 Depending on the climate, irrigation can vary in its regularity, and it is also a good ally to improve humidity.

 - Pests: development in a humid environment is the ideal climate for many pests.
 The most prominent are slugs and snails.
 The best way to keep these creatures at bay is to have regular monitoring.
 Then you can choose an insecticide or simply remove it manually.